STAY IN THE LOOP

 Can I Rent if I Have a Pet?

 Many landlords object to having tenants moving in with pets – especially the larger pets, such as cats, dogs and house rabbits.
 The reason for this is pretty understandable – cats and dogs in particular can scratch skirting boards and chew tables, chairs etc. Cats claws are particularly adept at ripping fabric on sofas and cushions etc.

-Not all pets carrying out these home wrecking actions, of course.
+Not all pets carry out these home wrecking actions, of course.
 Pets can be taught to refrain from scratching and chewing using a number of clever techniques, such as spraying the items with an odour they dislike, or using behavioural commands.
-But if a landlord has never been a pet owner themselves , or new a rowdy one in their childhood, then chances are they are going to put in a ‘no pets’ clause in the Tenancy Agreement.
+But if a landlord has never been a pet owner themselves , then chances are they may object to your furry friend being brought into their new home.